knightmare2600/vulnhubwriteups/minotaur.md

 `UPDATE wp_options SET option_value='http://192.168.1.44' WHERE option_id =1;`

 I know this is quite a bit of extra work, but I do like to optimise things, and it keeps me active on both the Blue and Red side of networking/system administration.
-This is something my very good firend MrB3n [has](http://www.mrb3n.com/?cat=8) blooged about
+This is something my very good firend MrB3n [has](http://www.mrb3n.com/?cat=8) blogged about

 Once that was done, I went off to see what I could find...